New World Disorder

 Alexander Cockburn

 Alexander Cockburn was a keen observer of the U.S. scene and was in the front rank of media critics.
+His erudite and crisp writing was exemplary.
 He was a columnist for The Nation for many years.
-He wrote Corruptions of Empire, The Fate of the Forest, co-authored with Suzanna Hecht, The Golden Age Is In Us, and Whiteout: The CIA, Drugs & the Press.
+He was the author of Corruptions of Empire, The Fate of the Forest, co-authored with Suzanna Hecht, The Golden Age Is In Us, and co-authored with Jeffrey St. Clair Whiteout: The CIA, Drugs & the Press.
 He was the editor of CounterPunch.
-His erudite and crisp writing was exemplary.
-Alexander Cockburn passed away in 2012.
+He died in 2012.

 Reviews